vict0rsch/deep_learning/lasagne/README.md

     return l_out
 ```

 Here we stack layers to build a network.
-Each `layer` takes as argument the previous `layers`.
+Each `layer` takes as argument the previous `layer`.
 This is how Theano works: one step at a time, we define how variables depend on each other.
-Basically we say: the input layer will be modified as follows by this layer.
-The next layer will do the same etc. So the whole network is contained in the `l_out` object which is an instance of `lasagne.layers.dense.DenseLayer` and is basically a Theano expression that depends only on the `input_var`.
+Basically we say: the input layer will be modified as follows by the first hidden layer.
+The next layer will do the same etc. So the whole network is contained in the `l_out` object, which is an instance of `lasagne.layers.dense.DenseLayer` and is basically a Theano expression that depends only on the `input_var`.

-To summarize, this function takes a Theano Variable as input and says how the **forward** pass in our network affects this variable.
+**To summarize**, this function takes a Theano Variable as input and says how the **forward** pass in our network affects this variable.

 The network in question is as follows:

 * The `InputLayer` expects 4-dimentional inputs with  shapes `(None, 1, 28 ,28)`.
-The `None` mean the number of example to pass forward is not fixed and the network is not fixed at a specific batch size.
+The `None` means the number of example to pass forward is not fixed and the network is can take any batch size.
 * The first hidden layer is has 500 units, [rectified linear unit](http://deeplearning.net/software/theano/library/tensor/nnet/nnet.html#theano.tensor.nnet.relu) activation function and 40% of dropout (`l_hid1_drop `).
 Weights and Biases are initialized according to the [`GlorotUniform()`](http://lasagne.readthedocs.org/en/stable/modules/init.html#lasagne.init.Glorot) distribution (which is default).
 * The second hidden layer has 300 units, rectified linear unit activation function and 40% of dropout and same initialization.
 * The output layer has 10 units (because we have 10 categories / labels in mnist), no dropout (of course...) and a [softmax](http://deeplearning.net/software/theano/library/tensor/nnet/nnet.html#tensor.nnet.softmax) activation function to output a probability. `softmax` output + `categorical_crossentropy` is standard for multiclass classification.